MH-Shomik/ReportMate-Realtime-Crime-Reporting/README.md

 Chart.js: For visualizing crime data distribution on the dashboard.

-📸 Screenshots
-(You can add screenshots of your application here.
-Below are placeholder examples.)

-Dashboard

-Report a Crime

-Live Crime Map

-`

-`

-``

-My Alert Zones

-Members & Chat

-Profile Page

-`

-`

-``

 🛠️ Setup and Installation
 Follow these steps to get the project running on your local machine.